Kitware/CMake/Help/manual/cmake-developer.7.rst

-For a ``FindXxx.cmake`` module that takes the approach of setting variables (either instead of or in addition to creating imported targets), the following variable names should be used to keep things consistent between find modules.
-Note that all variables start with ``Xxx_`` to make sure they do not interfere with other find modules; the same consideration applies to macros, functions and imported targets.
+For a ``FindXxx.cmake`` module that takes the approach of setting variables (either instead of or in addition to creating imported targets), the following variable names should be used to keep things consistent between Find modules.
+Note that all variables start with ``Xxx_``, which (unless otherwise noted) must match exactly the name of the ``FindXxx.cmake`` file, including upper/lowercase.
+This prefix on the variable names ensures that they do not conflict with variables of other Find modules.
+The same pattern should also be followed for any macros, functions and imported targets defined by the Find module.

 ``Xxx_INCLUDE_DIRS``
   The final set of include directories listed in one variable for use by client code.
-This should not be a cache entry.
+This should not be a cache entry (note that this also means this variable should not be used as the result variable of a :command:`find_path` command - see ``Xxx_INCLUDE_DIR`` below for that).

 ``Xxx_LIBRARIES``
-  The libraries to link against to use Xxx.
-These should include full paths.
-This should not be a cache entry.
+  The libraries to use with the module.
+These may be CMake targets, full absolute paths to a library binary or the name of a library that the linker must find in its search path.
+This should not be a cache entry (note that this also means this variable should not be used as the result variable of a :command:`find_library` command - see ``Xxx_LIBRARY`` below for that).

 ``Xxx_DEFINITIONS``
-  Definitions to use when compiling code that uses Xxx.
+  The compile definitions to use when compiling code that uses the module.
   This really shouldn't include options such as ``-DHAS_JPEG`` that a client source-code file uses to decide whether to ``#include <jpeg.h>``

 ``Xxx_EXECUTABLE``
-  Where to find the Xxx tool.

-``Xxx_Yyy_EXECUTABLE``
-  Where to find the Yyy tool that comes with Xxx.
+  The full absolute path to an executable.
+In this case, ``Xxx`` might not be the name of the module, it might be the name of the tool (usually converted to all uppercase), assuming that tool has such a well-known name that it is unlikely that another tool with the same name exists.
+It would be appropriate to use this as the result variable of a :command:`find_program` command.

+``Xxx_YYY_EXECUTABLE``
+  Similar to ``Xxx_EXECUTABLE`` except here the ``Xxx`` is always the module name and ``YYY`` is the tool name (again, usually fully uppercase).
+  Prefer this form if the tool name is not very widely known or has the potential  to clash with another tool.
+For greater consistency, also prefer this form if the module provides more than one executable.

 ``Xxx_LIBRARY_DIRS``
   Optionally, the final set of library directories listed in one variable for use by client code.
 This should not be a cache entry.

 ``Xxx_ROOT_DIR``
-  Where to find the base directory of Xxx.
+  Where to find the base directory of the module.

-``Xxx_VERSION_Yy``
-  Expect Version Yy if true.
-Make sure at most one of these is ever true.

-``Xxx_WRAP_Yy``
-  If False, do not try to use the relevant CMake wrapping command.
+``Xxx_VERSION_VV``
+  Variables of this form specify whether the ``Xxx`` module being provided is version ``VV`` of the module.
+There should not be more than one variable of this form set to true for a given module.
+For example, a module ``Barry`` might have evolved over many years and gone through a number of different major versions.
+Version 3 of the ``Barry`` module might set the variable ``Barry_VERSION_3`` to true, whereas an older version of the module might set ``Barry_VERSION_2`` to true instead.
+  It would be an error for both ``Barry_VERSION_3`` and ``Barry_VERSION_2`` to both be set to true.

+``Xxx_WRAP_YY``
+  When a variable of this form is set to false, it indicates that the relevant wrapping command should not be used.
+The wrapping command depends on the module, it may be implied by the module name or it might be specified by the ``YY`` part of the variable.

 ``Xxx_Yy_FOUND``
-  If False, optional Yy part of Xxx system is not available.
+  For variables of this form, ``Yy`` is the name of a component for the module.
+It should match exactly one of the valid component names that may be passed to the :command:`find_package` command for the module.
+  If a variable of this form is set to false, it means that the ``Yy`` component of module ``Xxx`` was not found or is not available.
+  Variables of this form would typically be used for optional components so that the caller can check whether an optional component is available.

 ``Xxx_FOUND``
-  Set to false, or undefined, if we haven't found, or don't want to use Xxx.
+  When the :command:`find_package` command returns to the caller, this variable will be set to true if the module was deemed to have been found successfully.

 ``Xxx_NOT_FOUND_MESSAGE``
   Should be set by config-files in the case that it has set ``Xxx_FOUND`` to FALSE.
-The contained message will be printed by the :command:`find_package` command and by ``find_package_handle_standard_args()`` to inform the user about the problem.
+The contained message will be printed by the :command:`find_package` command and by :command:`find_package_handle_standard_args` to inform the user about the problem.
+Use this instead of calling :command:`message` directly to report a reason for failing to find the module or package.

 ``Xxx_RUNTIME_LIBRARY_DIRS``
   Optionally, the runtime library search path for use when running an